kgibbsdev/github-portfolio-site/home.md

 Hello!
 My name is Kyle Gibbs, and I'd like to work with you!

-I'm a backend and tools developer with experience working for shops of every size.
+I'm a Backend and Tools developer with experience working for companies of any size or industry.
 I'm strongest in the .NET suite of technologies (C#, ASP.NET, SQL Server), but I also have experience with several other languages in a backend context like Python, C++, Go, and Javascript.
 I'm also a quick learner - picking up complex topics and proprietary tools quickly for a shorter ramp-up time.

-Lastly, I'm passionate about good technical docs.
+I'm passionate about good technical docs.
 Is your documentation out of date, disorganized, or a pain point for your team?
 I have experience writing accessible technical documentation for humans of any tech knowledge level.

 =============== Cool Stats ===============